imagej/imagej.github.io/_pages/Find_maxima_Trackmate_module.md

 {% capture maintainer%}
 {% include person content='Twagner' %},
 {% endcapture %}
-{% include info-box software='Fiji ' name='Find Maxima Detector for TrackMate ' author=author maintainer=maintainer filename='TrackMate\_FindMaxima.jar [\[1](https://github.com/thorstenwagner/ij-trackmate-findmaxima/releases/latest) \] ' source='Github [\[2](https://github.com/thorstenwagner/ij-trackmate-findmaxima) \] ' latest-version='v1.0.0 (13 May 2016) ' status='active ' %}
+{% include info-box software='Fiji' name='Find Maxima Detector for TrackMate' author=author maintainer=maintainer filename='TrackMate\_FindMaxima.jar [\[1](https://github.com/thorstenwagner/ij-trackmate-findmaxima/releases/latest) \]' source='Github [\[2](https://github.com/thorstenwagner/ij-trackmate-findmaxima) \]' latest-version='v1.0.0 (13 May 2016)' status='active' %}

 Purpose
 -------

-This plugin implements the find maxima detection algorithm for [TrackMate](TrackMate ).
+This plugin implements the find maxima detection algorithm for [TrackMate](TrackMate).
 It was tried to resample the approach as for the *Process -&gt; Find Maxima...* command.
 The results are almost the same.
 Subpixel accuracy is activated by default.

 Installation
 ------------